gaperton/Type-R/docsource/11_Mixins.md

 ### `rule` propName : 'merge'

 Assume the property to be an object.
-Property values from mixins will be merged.
+Merge objects from mixins.

 ### `rule` propName : { name1 : `rule`, ... }

-If merge rule is an object, the corresponding member is expected to be an object and the rule defines the merge rules for its members.
+Assume the property to be an object.
+Recursively define merge rules for its properties.

 ### `rule` propName : 'pipe'

-Property is the function ( x : T ) => T transforming the value.
-Multiple functions joined in pipe.
+Assume the property to be the function with a signature `( x : T ) => T`.
+Join functions from mixins in a pipe: `f1( f2( f3( x ) ) )`.

 ### `rule` propName : 'sequence'

-Property is the function.
-Multiple functions will be called in sequence.
+Assume the property to be the function.
+Call functions from mixins in sequence: `f1.apply( this, arguments ); f2.apply( this, arguments );...`

 ### `rule` propName : 'reverse'
-Same as sequence, but functions called in reverse sequence.
+Same as sequence, but functions are called in the reverse sequence.

 ### `rule` propName : 'mergeSequence'
-Merge the object returned by functions, executing them in sequence.
+Assume the property to be the function returning object.
+Merge objects returned by functions from mixins, executing them in sequence.

 ### `rule` propName : 'every'
-Property is the function ( ...args : any[] ) => boolean.
-Resulting method will return true if every single function returns true.
+Assume property to be the function returning boolean.
+Return `true` if all functions from mixins return truthy values.

 ### `rule` propName : 'some'
-Same as `every`, but method will return true when at least one function returns true.
+Same as `every`, but return true when at least one function from mixins returns true.